Fela Kuti: Biography, Afrobeat, Political Activism, & Achievements

 The Afrobeat musician began to make music with themes of Black struggle as well as Black pride.
 His experiences in the U.S. also notched him deeper into the world of political activism upon his return to Nigeria.

 A change in the band’s name from Koola Lobitos to Fela Ransome Kuti & the Africa ’70 came with significant changes in the band’s outlook.
-Beginning in the early 1970s, Kuti began to write politically charged lyrics critical of the various military regimes on the continent.
+Beginning in the early 1970s, Kuti began to write politically charged lyrics that were critical of the various military regimes on the continent.

 Throughout his life, he always bemoaned the irreparable damage European colonial rule of Africa had on the economic and social lives of Africans.

-He saw corrupt and autocratic regimes across the continent as both the cause and symptom of chronic poverty and unemployment, which in turn results in widening of the gap between the ultra-rich and those living in poverty.
+He also saw corrupt and autocratic regimes across the continent as both the cause and symptom of chronic poverty and unemployment, which in turn results in widening of the gap between the ultra-rich and those living in poverty.

 For his political activism in Nigeria, he was arrested countless number of times, with the longest of his prison sentence coming in 1984, when he spent about 20 months on the inside.